 Charge nurse roles are RN roles.
 In many places, you can work as a charge nurse with any RN degree.
 That means you could have an Associate Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN) degree.
-Some hospitals and healthcare facilities might prefer RNs who’ve earned a BSN, but in many others, you can take on a charge nurse role as ADN-educated nurse.
+Some hospitals and healthcare facilities might prefer RNs who’ve earned a BSN, but in many others, you can take on a charge nurse role with an ADN.

 In a lot of healthcare facilities, your experience and expertise might be more important than your degree level.
 Charge nurses are often nurses with at least a few years of experience.
-After all, you’ll need to understand exactly how a unit operates before you can take on management of it.
+After all, you’ll need to understand exactly how a unit operates before you can manage it.
 Plus, a charge nurse often acts as a resource for the unit, so you’ll need sharp clinical skills and experience that you can pass on to others.

-Charge nurses are registered nurses with a few years (or more) of experience.
+Charge nurses are registered nurses with at least a few years of experience.

 This doesn’t mean you have to wait decades before you can take on a charge nurse role, but it does mean you’re unlikely to move into the role fresh out of nursing school.
 Generally, you’ll need to have worked as an RN for about three years before you can take on a charge nurse position.
 The exact amount of experience you’ll need will depend on the requirements of the healthcare facility.